Corgi-revature/ims-rev-1808/README.md

 # Project Corgi

-Angular IMS with Java Hibernate backend hosted on RDS on AWS
+An Inventory Management System built using Angular as the front-end framework with Java back-end that utilize Hibernate to interact with our database hosted on AWS RDS

 ## Getting Started